 Buckfast, Carniolan and UK reared queen bees available.
 Pre-order now for spring/summer 2019.

 PLEASE PLACE QUEEN ORDERS SEPARATELY FROM ALL OTHER PRODUCTS.
-THANK YOU.

 OUR QUEEN BEES